Panama via the Americas to Ireland

 The produce market was well and colourfully stocked, and Norma bottled several jars of the best meat since Mexico.
 Right next to it was a reasonable supermarket where several gringos had been forcefully relieved of their change in recent years, so we were pleased to see the armed guard at the checkout, and a police car outside!
 We returned on foot unscathed, but I then took a taxi (very cheap) to a very rough-looking area to get our gas bottle refilled.

 We enjoyed the scenic train trip back across the isthmus to Balboa, where we did some final shopping and arranged Honduran and Colombian visas for the next stages of our voyaging.
 We took a taxi into old colonial Panama City, being nicely restored by the government.
 We admired the old buildings and walked the sea walls before returning to the yacht club joining our American friends Al and Sharon to crew in their Mason 43 Kealoha for their transit.
 We spent the night on their yacht.
-Also crewing for Al and Sharon were a couple with whom we were to become very friendly in the Bahamas in the following winter, Brooke and David, in Shenanigan.
+Also crewing for Al and Sharon were a couple with whom we were to become very friendly in Honduras and in the Bahamas in the following winter, Brooke and David, in Shenanigan.